CrestfallenLARP/cfldangerden/content/en/rules/conditions/_index.md

 **Valid Targets**: Character, Creature

 The target of this condition is lifeless and retains no sensory knowledge of anything.
 When a target gains this condition, all active spells end with the exception of bleed.
+The target will remain motionless and silent during this condition unless specifically asked questions by other characters using game skills such as medical training.
 If the target retains the dead condition for 5 minutes, then the target loses 1 essence point, the body vanishes, and gains the spirit condition.
 All in game and out of game items are retained by the player.

 ## Destroyed